storybookjs/addon-svelte-csf/README.md

 npx storybook@latest add @storybook/addon-svelte-csf
 ```

-Using the Svelte langauge makes it easier to write stories for composed components that rely on snippets or slots, which aren't easily re-created outside of Svelte files.
+Using the Svelte language makes it easier to write stories for composed components that rely on snippets or slots, which aren't easily re-created outside of Svelte files.

 ## 🐣 Getting Started